 - a.
 Win - i. to the winning side if it batted first 12 points - ii. otherwise to the winning side 10 points - iii. to the losing side no points - b.
-Draw - - i.
-5 points to the side with the higher average run rate per over (the 'Winning Draw Team') if it batted first - ii. otherwise 4 points to the Winning Draw Team - iii.
-2 points to the side with the lower average run rate per over (the 'Losing Draw Team') if either -
+Draw- - 5 points to the side with the higher average run rate per over (the 'Winning Draw Team') if it batted first - ii. otherwise 4 points to the Winning Draw Team

-- it batted second and its actual score was 80% or more of the Winning Draw Score (meaning the score calculated by multiplying the average run rate per over of the Winning Draw Team by the number of overs batted by the Losing Draw Team plus one run if the product of that calculation is a whole number or rounded up if the product is not a whole number); or - it batted first and took 8 or 9 wickets of the Winning Draw Team - iv.
+- iii.
+2 points to the side with the lower average run rate per over (the 'Losing Draw Team') if either - - it batted second and its actual score was 80% or more of the Winning Draw Score (meaning the score calculated by multiplying the average run rate per over of the Winning Draw Team by the number of overs batted by the Losing Draw Team plus one run if the product of that calculation is a whole number or rounded up if the product is not a whole number); or - it batted first and took 8 or 9 wickets of the Winning Draw Team - iv.
 Otherwise 1 point to the Losing Draw Team. - c.
-Tie or identical average run rate per over for each team -5 points to each side - d.
+Tie or identical average run rate per over for each team $-\ 5$ points to each side - d.
 No result 1 point to each side - e.
 Match abandoned -1 point to each side. - f.
-Failure to honour fixture if a team fails to honour a fixture their opponents will be deemed to have won the match and shall be awarded 12 points. - g.
 In paragraphs 9 b and 9 c, average run rate per over shall be calculated by dividing the relevant number of runs scored by the number of complete and partial overs faced counting only valid deliveries (i.e. not no balls and wides) and ignoring any umpire miscounting.
 Any partial over shall be expressed as a decimal point e.g. where a team has faced 40 overs and 2 valid balls, the denominator shall be 40.3333.